-Other people become infected if they come into contact with these virus particles in the air or on surfaces on which they have landed.
+Other people become infected if they come into contact with these virus particles in the air or on the surfaces they have landed on.

 Respiratory viruses can spread quickly through a community, through populations and countries (causing epidemics), and around the world (causing pandemics).